-Cedar Run Monitoring Project - Students from David Artt’s Fauquier High School Ecology classes conducted water quality tests for nitrogen, phosphorus, and dissolved oxygen, and collected macroinvertebrates on a monthly basis at Cedar Run as part of a long-term educational watershed study.
+Cedar Run Monitoring - Students from Alonzo Batson’s Fauquier High School Ecology classes conducted water quality tests at Cedar Run for students to monitor stream velocity, width, depth, pH, nitrogen, phosphorus, and dissolved oxygen, as well as collecting macroinvertebrates.

-Point and Non-Point Source Pollution - The Enviroscape model was used to demonstrate the impact of everyday rural and urban events on watershed health to 430 3rd and 6th grade students..
+Point and Non-Point Source Pollution - The Enviroscape model was used to demonstrate the impact of everyday rural and urban events on watershed health to over 600 3rd, 4th, 5th, 6th, and 8th grade students.

 Soil Tunnel - Over 600 youth crawled through John Marshall’s soil tunnel at school events and the Fauquier County Fair.

-Leaf Pack Project - The District helped the Environmental Club at P.B.
-Smith Elementary School conduct the Leaf Pack Project which studied macroinvertebrates in Great Run and Cedar Run.
+Leaf Pack Project - The District helped the Environmental Clubs at Brumfield and P.B.
+Smith Elementary Schools conduct the Leaf Pack project which studied macroinvertebrates from Cedar Run and Great Run.

-Upper Rappahannock Monitoring - JMSWCD staff and volunteers continued monitoring of 8 sites for macroinvertebrates using the Modified Virginia SOS method.
-Streams are monitored on a quarterly basis and data entered on the SOS website.
+Upper Rappahannock Monitoring - JMSWCD staff and volunteers continued monitoring of 7 sites for macroinvertebrates using the Modified Virginia SOS method.
+Streams are monitored quarterly and data entered on the SOS website.

-Presentations - District personnel made numerous presentations to garden clubs, Master Gardeners, the Rotary Club, and other business and civic groups.
+Presentations - District personnel made numerous presentations to Master Gardeners, 4-H Clubs, Boy Scouts, Girl Scouts, and other business and civic groups.

-Warrenton Natural History Day Camp - The John Marshall SWCD staff assisted over 30 youth campers with macroinvertebrate monitoring, chemical testing, and forestry practices along the Rappahannock River near Orlean.
+Warrenton Garden Club Nature Camp - The John Marshall SWCD staff assisted over 30 youth campers with macroinvertebrate monitoring and chemical testing on the Rappahannock River near Orlean.

-TMDL Monitoring - JMSWCD continued monitoring 8 streams for nitrogen, dissolved oxygen, and E. coli.
-Five of the streams, Deep Run, two branches of Great Run, Carter’s Run, and Thumb Run are on the TMDL list.
+TMDL Monitoring - JMSWCD continued monitoring streams for nitrogen, phosphorus, pH, dissolved oxygen, and E. coli to serve as baseline data before new conservation practices are established.
+The streams included Deep Run, Great Run, Carter’s Run, and Thumb Run which are TMDL streams.

-Fauquier Education Farm – Staff members assisted with the Fauquier Fall Farm Tour at the Farm, served on the Board of Directors, and received a $4,600 grant from the Chesapeake Bay Restoration Fund to build a hardened crossing across Turkey Run on the farm.
+Fauquier Education Farm - Staff members assisted with the Fauquier Farm Tour and served on the board of the Fauquier Education Farm.